Events explained

 }

-Note that some keys have a special meaning for the OS, and will produce unexpected behaviours.
-An exemple is the F10 key on Windows, which "steals" the focus, or the F12 key which starts the debugger when using Visual Studio.
+Note that some keys have a special meaning for the operating system, and will lead to unexpected behavior.
+An example is the F10 key on Windows, which "steals" the focus, or the F12 key which starts the debugger when using Visual Studio.
 This will probably be solved in a future version of SFML.

 The MouseWheelMoved event